 Even though the Retired Pack is not directly on public display, (the whole idea of retirement is to get some relief from the sights and sounds of a busy exhibit), we continue to have wolf log postings, YouTube footage, Webinars and a webcam positioned in one of the three retired enclosures.

-For those of you who would like to honor or help support Grizzer or Luna, or any of the past or present ambassador wolves, please consider a gift to the Wolf Care Fund in their honor.
-This fund goes directly to the continued care of current and future ambassadors.
+For those of you who would like to honor any of the past or present ambassador wolves, please consider a donation in their honor.

 We realize each connection will be unique.
 That connection, whether profound or subtle is important to us and means that each individual had a personal experience with the International Wolf Center.
 Those experiences help the Center fulfill its mission to advance the survival of wolf populations by teaching about wolves, their relationship to wildlands and the human role in their future.